mesosphere-backup/dcos-vagrant/docs/dcos-install-process.md

 Ideally deployment and installation failures will be visible in the vagrant output, but sometimes failures occur in the background.
 This is especially true for systemd components that come up concurrently and wait for dependencies to come up.

-To interrogate the system, it's possible to ssh into the machines using `vagrant ssh <machine>` and view the logs of all system components with `joutnalctl -f`.
+To interrogate the system, it's possible to ssh into the machines using `vagrant ssh <machine>` and view the logs of all system components with `journalctl -f`.